MIT-Emerging-Talent/ET6-CDSP-group-01-repo/README.md

   of data science using Python, while fostering a supportive community where everyone can grow and thrive.

+### Research Topics

+- Climate Displacement
+- Climate Injustice
+- Extreme Weather conditions predicition

+## About Our Project

+You can access more information about the process of choosing the question in [Brainstorming.md](0_domain_study/Brainstorming.md)

+### 🚀 Problem Statement

+### 🔬 Actionable Research Questions

+In what ways can data-driven approaches address flood-related climate displacement in South Sudan, and what policy measures are needed to support these solutions?

+## Our group understanding of the problem domain

+Access our Group's detailed understanding of the domain in [Summary of Understanding](0_domain_study/guide.md)

+### 🔄 System & Design Thinking

 ## How do we team up?🤝

 We work together in the following ways: